 Explore the Orsay's neighborhood, home to famous artists, writers, jazz clubs, and fabulous boutiques and restaurants, on these fun tours:

-Chocolate & Patisserie Walking Tour through Saint Germain - See the neighborhood's famous art galleries, boutiques, and passages as you enjoy pastries, macaroons, and chocolates at 8 tasting stops on this 3-hour small-group or private stroll.
-Book now
+- Chocolate & Patisserie Walking Tour through Saint Germain - See the neighborhood's famous art galleries, boutiques, and passages as you enjoy pastries, macaroons, and chocolates at 8 tasting stops - Book now

-Charming Nooks & Crannies Bike Tour - On this small-group bike tour, you'll ride through Saint Germain des Prés, the Latin Quarter, the Marais and other fascinating neighborhoods as you take in famous sights as well as serendipitous discoveries on quiet back roads.
-Book now
+- Charming Nooks & Crannies Bike Tour - Ride through Saint Germain des Prés, the Latin Quarter, the Marais and other fascinating neighborhoods as you pass famous sights and hidden gems - Book now

 More Articles about Top Places to Visit in Paris